park-jay/slavery-discourse/README.md

 ```
 @inproceedings{park2023quantitative,
-  title={A Quantitative Discourse Analysis of Asian Workers in the US Historical Newspapers},
+  title={A Data-driven Investigation of Euphemistic Language: Comparing the usage of "slave" and "servant" in 19th century US newspapers},
   author={Park, Jaihyun and Cordell, Ryan},
-  booktitle={The Joint 3rd International Conference on Natural Language Processing for Digital Humanities and 8th International Workshop on Computational Linguistics for Uralic Languages},
+  booktitle={The 5th International Conference on Natural Language Processing for Digital Humanities},
-  pages={7},
-  year={2023}
+  year={2025}
 }
 ```
 ## Abstract
-The digitization of historical texts invites researchers to explore the large-scale corpus of historical texts with computational methods.
-In this study, we present computational text analysis on a relatively understudied topic of how Asian workers are represented in historical newspapers in the United States.
-We found that the word ``coolie`` was semantically different in some States (e.g., Massachusetts, Rhode Island, Wyoming, Oklahoma, and Arkansas) with the different discourses around coolie.
-We also found that then-Confederate newspapers and then-Union newspapers formed distinctive discourses by measuring over-represented words.
-Newspapers from then-Confederate States associated coolie with slavery-related words.
-In addition, we found Asians were perceived to be inferior to European immigrants and subjected to the target of racism.
-This study contributes to supplementing the qualitative analysis of racism in the United States with quantitative discourse analysis.
+This study investigates the usage of “slave” and “servant” in the 19th century US newspapers using computational methods.
+While both terms were used to refer to enslaved African Americans, they were used in distinct ways.
+In the Chronicling America corpus, we included possible OCR errors by using FastText embedding and excluded text reprints to consider text reprint culture in the 19th century.
+Word2vec embedding was used to find semantically close words to “slave” and “servant” and log-odds ratio was calculated to identify over-represented discourse words in the Southern and Northern newspapers.
+We found that “slave” is associated with socio-economic, legal, and administrative words, however, “servant” is linked to religious words in the Northern newspapers while Southern newspapers associated “servant” with domestic and familial words.
+We further found that slave discourse words in Southern newspapers are more prevalent in Northern newspapers while servant discourse words from each side are prevalent in their own region.
+This study contributes to the understanding of how newspapers created different discourses around enslaved African Americans in the 19th century US.

 ## RQ 1: How different are the semantic meaning of ``coolie`` in each State?
 The code for this research question is available in the [RQ1-word2vec-token.ipynb](https://github.com/park-jay/coolie/blob/main/RQ1-word2vec-token.ipynb)